mahaloz/decompilation-wiki/docs/fundamentals/cfg_recovery/lifting.md

 There exist many ILs for analysis of programs, but some of the most notable ones for decompilation are tied to binary analysis.
 Most binary analysis platforms that have created or used an IL often follow the same techniques but mostly differ in their later use of ILs[^1][^2][^3][^4].
 One such use is recompilable decompilation, which can be made easier by lifting to compiled ILs like LLVM-IR[^5][^6].
+Another use-case has been the verification of decompilation correctness[^8].

 Similar to static analysis, most ILs used in decompilation support some form of static single assignment (SSA) since it simplifies some analyses[^7].